 U.S. presidents sure like talking about the importance of small business to the country’s overall health.
 For instance, Barack Obama said, "I think Ronald Reagan tapped into [the fact that people wanted] a return to that sense of dynamism and entrepreneurship that had been missing."

 But, how many U.S. presidents have actually been in the trenches, running their own enterprises?
-Republican presidential candidate Mitt Romney has made business experience the principal reason to elect him in November, recently saying, “I’d like to have a provision in the Constitution, to say that the president has to spend at least three years working in business before he could become president of the United States.”
+Former Republican presidential candidate Mitt Romney made business experience the principal reason for his election in 2012, recently saying, “I’d like to have a provision in the Constitution, to say that the president has to spend at least three years working in business before he could become president of the United States.”